Ant-Man and the Wasp: Quantumania - release date, cast and latest news

 At its annual investor call, Disney confirmed that Paul Rudd and Evangeline Lilly would return to the title roles for Ant-Man and the Wasp: Quantumania.

 Lily has said that this is a good film for her character who she couldn't fully understand previously, but with this one, it all clicked into place for her.

-Michael Douglas and Michelle Pfeiffer will also return for the project, while Lovecraft Country and Da 5 Bloods actor Jonathan Majors will portray Kang The Conquerer in Quantumania.
+Michael Douglas and Michelle Pfeiffer will also return for the project, while Lovecraft Country and Da 5 Bloods actor Jonathan Majors will portray the film's big bad Kang the Conquerer.